Understand the Process

 Run the checklist before you hand off to a builder or open Gumloop.
 Catch the gaps now.

+Name it.
+Define the goal.
+Set the context.
 Three fields.
-Simple but essential — every other section references back to this.
+Simple but essential, every other section references back to this.
 If you can't write a clear goal in two sentences, the process isn't ready to automate yet.

-Map all five dimensions for both the input and the output.
-Matching them forces you to fully spec what comes in and what leaves — which is exactly where most automations break.
-If the output isn't defined, the automation has nowhere to go.
+Five dimensions.
+Both sides.
+Full handoff spec.
+Map all five for both the input and the output.
+Matching them forces you to fully spec what comes in and what leaves, which is exactly where most automations break.

 |---|---|---|